Little Red Riding Rabbit

 Fox I’ll catch you soon enough, Little Rabbit, because I can run faster and longer than you can.

-Bunny But Mr. Fox, like all herbivores, I know all the escape routes in my neighborhood, so I’ll just dive down this hole into the briar patch. (exits)
+Bunny But Mr. Fox, like all herbivores, I know all the escape routes in my neighborhood, so I’ll just dive down this hole into the raspberry thicket. (exits)

 Fox Perfect!
-Now I have two rabbit meals caught in this briar patch, right where I want them.
+Now I have two rabbit meals right where I want them.
 I’ll just stick my nose in here to see how tasty they smell…ow!
 Too many prickers.
 I’ll try over here…ow!
 Too many prickers.
 Maybe over here…ow!
 Too many prickers!